Funding

 - Developing strategies to mitigate future breast injuries

-The programme of work will utilise the state-of-the-art biomechanics (e.g. 34 camera Qualisys 3D motion capture system, Artec Eva surface scanner and a 15WL4 wide linear array ultrasound transducer) equipment housed within the School.
+The programme of work will utilise the state-of-the-art biomechanics (e.g. 34 camera Qualisys 3D motion capture system, Artec Eva surface scanner and a 15WL4 wide linear array ultrasound transducer) equipment housed within the School and a variety of data analysis image processing techniques.

 Entry requirements